Thine Own Self

 "Thine Own Self" is the 168th episode of the American science fiction television series Star Trek: The Next Generation, and the 16th episode of the seventh season.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Data, suffering amnesia, unintentionally exposes a pre-industrial alien village to dangerously radioactive materials; Troi takes tests necessary for a promotion from Lt.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Data, suffering from amnesia, unintentionally exposes a pre-industrial alien village to dangerously radioactive materials; Troi takes tests necessary for a promotion from Lt.
 Commander to Commander.